enso-org/enso/docs/runtime/ir-caching.md

 As part of this design we provide only the following portability guarantees:

-- The metadata format must be _extensible_, and be read by _all_ future versions of Enso.
 - The serialised IR must be able to be deserialised by _the same version of Enso_ that wrote the original blob.